The HSP brain may be the most powerful social machine in the known universe.

-The 4 Differences in a Highly Sensitive Person’s Brain
+4 Differences in a Highly Sensitive Person’s Brain

 1. Your brain responds to dopamine differently.

-2. Your mirror neurons are more active than those of others.
+2. Your mirror neurons are more active.

 That’s an important job for a lot of reasons, but one of the things it does in humans is allow us to feel empathy and compassion for others.
 When we recognize the pain (or joy) someone is going through and relate to it, it’s because of this system.
 More mirror neuron activity means a more empathetic person — like an HSP.

 Hidden away in the front of the brain is a fascinating area called the ventromedial prefrontal cortex (vmPFC).
-This area is hooked in to several systems involving your emotions, your values, and processing sensory data.
-When we say that highly sensitive people “process things more deeply than others,” there’s a good chance it happens right here.
+This area is hooked into several systems involving your emotions, your values, and processing sensory data.
+When we say that highly sensitive people process things more deeply than others, there’s a good chance it happens right here.

 The Gift of the Highly Sensitive Brain

 There’s a lot that can be said about the gifts of the highly sensitive brain.
-It processes information on a deeper level, sees more connections, and cares and relates to others in a profound way.
+It processes information on deep level, sees more connections, and cares and relates to others in a profound way.